-As a second line of defense, ERMD has the responsibilities to monitor risks of all departments in the BOT including BAHTNET system as well as establish the Enterprise Risk Management Framework as a guideline to manage all risks.
-PBD is required to conduct Control Self-Assessments (CSA) by adopting the ERM framework established by ERMD on annual basis and submit to ERMD.
-The CSA result will be respectively escalated to the Enterprise Risk Management Committee (ERMC), chaired by the Governor, result concerns the stability of BAHTNET.
+As a second line of defense, ERD has the responsibilities to monitor risks of all departments in the BOT including BAHTNET system as well as establish the Enterprise Risk Management Framework as a guideline to manage all risks.
+BPD is required to conduct Control Self-Assessments (CSA) by adopting the ERM framework established by ERD on annual basis and submit to ERD.
+The CSA result will be respectively escalated to the Enterprise Risk Management Committee (ERMC), chaired by the Governor, and the Risk Oversight Committee (ROC), chaired by outside expert, if the result concerns the stability of BAHTNET.

 IAD performs the third line of defense by providing assurance, based on the highest level of independence, on effectiveness of risk management and internal controls.
-The audit program and scope will either target the high risk area identified from the CSA (Risk matrix/risk mapping) or will look upon legal compliance.
+The audit program and scope will either target the high risk area identified from the CSA (Risk matrix/ risk mapping) or will look upon legal compliance.
 IAD will conduct on-site examination according to the 3-year audit plan approved by the BOT Audit Committee (BOTAC).
 In this regard, PSD may coordinate a joint examination with IAD, where the audit result will be reported to the BOTAC accordingly.